 Mitsubishi models are covered by one of the auto industry's best warranties.
 Mitsubishi warranty coverage includes five years of bumper-to-bumper coverage and ten years of powertrain coverage.
-This is longer than most brands offer, yet car buyers are today financing their cars for an average of nearly six years and keeping them for an average of seven (and some up to 15 years).
-So, it makes sense to think about the merits of an extended warranty.
+This is longer than most brands offer, yet car buyers often finance their vehicles for an average of nearly six years and keep them for an average of seven (and some up to fifteen years).

 Mitsubishi offers an extended warranty, the Diamond Care Protection plan, but its dealers also offer third-party warranties.
 You could shop third-party warranties on your own and get a better value.
-We reviewed and ranked 12 of the best aftermarket car warranty providers.
+We reviewed and ranked 12 of the best extended car warranty providers.
 Compare quotes from our top picks by clicking on the buttons below.

 In This Article:

 - Is A Third-Party Extended Warranty A Better Value For Your Mitsubishi?

 - Frequently Asked Questions About Mitsubishi’s Warranty

 Mitsubishi’s New Vehicle Limited Warranty includes bumper-to-bumper coverage for 5 years/60,000 miles, whichever comes first.
 However, Mitsubishi covers in-car audio and navigation systems with a separate, shorter warranty that lasts for 3 years/36,000 miles.

 Included with the warranty is Mitsubishi’s 5-year/unlimited-mile roadside assistance plan, which covers jump-starts, installing your inflated spare tire in the event of a flat, emergency fuel delivery, lockout assistance, and “mechanical first aid” for minor roadside repairs or adjustments.
 (The latter are not defined.)